-The research findings provide many useful suggestions for improving international relations work of Rajabhat Universities in Thailand and this study would be useful for course designers to organize English courses for the international relations officers.
+The research findings provide many useful suggestions for improving international relations work of international relations officers in Rajabhat Universities in Thailand and this study would be useful for course designers to organize English courses for the international relations officers.
 The findings could also be useful to the researchers who want to study in related areas.